bee-san/Polymath/content/posts/2020-31-12---dynamic-programming.md

 ##### Bottom-Up

-Now let's convert out top-down memoisation approach to a bottom-up approach.
+Now let's convert our top-down memoisation approach to a bottom-up approach.

 When we finish our top-down approach, we have a memoised array of the answers.
-When we start from bottom-up, we start with that array already but the values aren't computed yet.
+When we start from the bottom-up, we start with that array already but the values aren't computed yet.

 Bottom-up is the exact opposite of top-down, just imagine you're at the bottom of the execution tree and you're working upwards.